google/grr-doc/installing-and-running-grr/via-docker.md

 #### Connecting to a MySQL Instance Running on the Host Machine

-In the docker compose stack a MySQL instance is running in a different docker container running in the same network.
+In the Docker Compose stack a MySQL instance is running in a different Docker container running in the same network.

 To connect e.g. to an already configured MySQL instance on your host machine, you need to update the mounted config file with the connection information: